December 16, 2020

 Why Should You Enter New Markets?

 It’s important to understand that breaking into a new target market is a difficult and risky task.
 However, that doesn’t mean it can’t be done; in fact, about 98 percent of U.S. exporters are small to medium-sized businesses.
 The problems arise when small businesses don’t properly prepare for their expansion, so it’s beneficial to conduct research first.
 The alternative is far more expensive than the time it’ll take to create a market entry plan.
-In this section, we’ll outline our top tips for breaking into new markets.
-Determine What You Want To Be Known For
+In this section, we’ll outline our top tips for breaking into new markets.1.
+Determine The Specific Market You Want To Enter

 3. Prove That You Know What You’re Doing

 When you expand into a new market, it’s impossible to remove all unknowns.
 There are just too many market intricacies, cultural differences, and legal challenges.
 However, there are many unknown factors you can remove with careful research.
-At a minimum, you should be researching the following topics:
+At a minimum, you should be researching the following topics:- Market analysis/industry assessment

 5. Prepare Your Business's Finances